 - What am I really afraid of?

-For example, if it’s a new job and you’re not sure if you’re up to it, now that you’ve passed the interview, and you start to feel anxious.
+For example, if it’s a new job and you’re not sure if you’re up to it and you start to feel anxious.

 What goes through your mind at this time?
 Something like, “I can’t cope, how did I manage to convince them in the interview that I was the right person for the job?, I feel like a fraud, I can’t do it, maybe I should just stay in my current job (it’s not so bad really).”